mathiask88/node-snap7/doc/server.md

 - `Start()` binds to the last IP set by `StartTo()` or `0.0.0.0` if none was set; `StartTo(ip)` binds explicitly.
 - `SetResourceless(true)` enables the `readWrite` hook; the worker waits for your callback to continue.
 - `RegisterArea`/`SetArea` expose buffers as PLC areas.
 For DB areas, `index` is the DB number; otherwise `index` is ignored.
-- Sync methods throw on error; otherwise they return `void` or the documented value.
+- Sync methods throw on error; otherwise they return `undefined` or the documented value.

 ---